No matter what industry you’re in, the success of your business depends on your ability to turn online visitors into customers.

 Conversion marketing provides a way to increase the rate at which visitors become buyers.

-In this guide, I will give you a complete breakdown of what conversion rate marketing is, how it works, and how you can use it to your advantage.
+In this guide, I will explain conversion marketing, how it works, and how you can use it to your advantage.

 Let’s compare two scenarios: